Universal one-way hash function

-In cryptography a universal one-way hash function (UOWHF, often pronounced "woof"), is a type of universal hash function of particular importance to cryptography.
-UOWHF's are proposed as an alternative to collision-resistant hash functions (CRHFs).
+In cryptography a universal one-way hash function (UOWHF, often pronounced "woof") is a type of universal hash function of particular importance to cryptography.
+UOWHFs are proposed as an alternative to collision-resistant hash functions (CRHFs).
 CRHFs have a strong collision-resistance property: that it is hard, given randomly chosen hash function parameters, to find any collision of the hash function.
 In contrast, UOWHFs require that it be hard to find a collision where one preimage is chosen independently of the hash function parameters.
 The primitive was suggested by Moni Naor and Moti Yung and is also known as "target collision resistant" hash functions; it was employed to construct general digital signature schemes without trapdoor functions, and also within chosen-ciphertext secure public key encryption schemes.